GameFoundry/bsf/Documentation/Manuals/Native/User/math.md

 ~~~~~~~~~~~~~

 ## Integer vectors
 Integer 2D vector type is also provided as @ref bs::Vector2I "Vector2I".
 It also supports a full range of operators and comes with a few helper methods.
-Higher level integer vector types can also be created in the form of @ref bs::VectorNI<T> "bs::VectorNI<T>".
+Higher level integer vector types can also be created in the form of @ref bs::Vector3I "Vector3I" and @ref bs::Vector4I "Vector4I".

 ~~~~~~~~~~~~~{.cpp}
 Vector2I intVec(0, 10);